Special Education Students

 Admission Seats for Students with Disabilities

 - As per DOE policy, students who are considered a student with a disability are ranked parallel to students in the general population.
+The same rubric components and weights will be used.
 An applicant who receives special education instructional programming for more than 20% of their academic program as indicated on their current IEP, is considered a student with disability.

 - Related services, such as speech, occupational therapy (OT), and physical therapy (PT), are not considered special education instructional programming for the purposes of high school admissions.